andy-pi/weather-monitor/README.md

 sudo pip install slacker
 ```

+6. Add your API keys to config.py

-6. Update root crontab with the following lines to run the thingspeak script every 15 mins and slack update daily:
+7. Update root crontab with the following lines to run the thingspeak script every 15 mins and slack update daily:
 ``` bash
 @reboot /usr/local/bin/pigpiod
 @reboot sntp -s 24.56.178.140 # to force time update on reboot